deingithub/OidaVM/README.md

 These can target all addresses on the current page, which represents one 16th of the full memory.
 There are 144 possible opcodes in this category.

 - `0x11 incby` *Increment By*: Adds value of address in memory to ACC.
-Overflow gets silently truncated to 65535.
+Overflow gets truncated to 65535; if no overflow occurs the next instruction is skipped.
 - `0x12 minus` *Minus*: Substracts value of address in memory from ACC.
-Underflow gets silently truncated to 0.
+Underflow gets truncated to 0; if no overflow occurs the next instruction is skipped.
 - `0x20 fetch` *Fetch*: Copies memory value at address into ACC.
 - `0x21 write` *Write*: Overwrites memory at address with copy of ACC.
 - `0x30 jmpto` *Jump To*: Unconditionally continues execution at address.